 These days the LGBT business is a brand, and remains progressively lucrative.
 Straight businesses are cashing in on the pink pound and waving the rainbow flag as high and proudly as they can.
 Why, because like the Beverly Hillbillies T.V. show, if they dig down into the gay soil successfully, they will strike oil.

 As a gay man, I’ve always shied away from the quintessential gay holiday.
 Well not always, I’m only human and there is something comforting about being surrounded by LBGT travellers, but adventure travel is my passion.

 I was convinced that gay men and women wanted to follow me down the dusty adventure trail.
 So much so, that I started my own gay tour operator called Yellow Brick Road Tours.
-I was interviewed by the BBC and took bookings, but my customers simply didn’t want adventure travel, they wanted beach holidays which I had little interest in selling.
+I was interviewed by the BBC but my customers simply didn’t want adventure, they wanted beach holidays which I had little interest in selling.

 What does gay travel mean to me?

 Honestly, it doesn’t factor in where I travel, how I travel, or whom I travel with.
 Being gay doesn’t define who I am, nor where I travel to.
 So by which marketing methods does the straight adventure market hope to attract the LGBT market?
 I’m just as curious as you in all honesty, but I have seen some very cliché attempts.

 A common saying I hear a lot, and this is my opinion only so please don’t send me hate mail, is the LGBT community boycotting destinations where homosexuality is illegal.
 This comment has always struck me as ridiculous.